Harness the power of the wind with green wind turbines

 More recently, we have used wind energy to generate electricity using turbines.
 Gusts of wind force the turbine's blades to spin, which connects to a generator to produce electricity.

-Using the power of the wind to generate your household electricity will allow you to run your appliances on renewable energy.
+Using the power of the wind to generate your household or business electricity will allow you to run your appliances on renewable energy.
 What's more, if you generate more electricity than you need, you can sell excess energy back to the grid through the feed-in tariff scheme.

 It's important to think realistically about what is appropriate for your home, as renewable energy technologies aren't well suited for every household.